mercedes-benz/MBSDK-community-support/README.md

 ## Installation

-The SDK modules which are needed to build an mobile app, plus documnetation is available as follows:
+The SDK code which is needed to build an mobile app, plus documnetation is available as follows:

 You need these Android module repositories (for iOS these are suffixed with `-ios` )
  - `mbsdk-module-appfamily-android`